hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250604494v1-sqlens-an-end-to-end-framework-for-error-detection-and-correction-in.md

 ---
 layout: default
-title: SQLens: An End-to-End Framework for Error Detection and Correction in Text-to-SQL
+title: "SQLens: An End-to-End Framework for Error Detection and Correction in Text-to-SQL"
 ---

 # SQLens: An End-to-End Framework for Error Detection and Correction in Text-to-SQL